anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 This time, we use "Maven" as the "Library Source".

 Then, select `io.github.histogrammar:histogrammar-sparksql_2.12:1.0.20`
-and `io.github.histogrammar:histogrammar_2.12:1.0.20` as the "Coordinates":
+and `io.github.histogrammar:histogrammar_2.12:1.0.20` as the "Coordinates" (copy the coordinate one by one, paste in Coordinates box and then add it by clicking on Install button):
 ![Adding Histogrammar through Maven](../../assets/azure_databricks_images/image9.png)

 (In case you're running _Anovos_ on Spark 2.4.x, you need to add